sunnyguan/2021-Spring/CS_2340/1_syllabus.md

 **Register Naming Convention**: check notes for detailed table on which registers are for what.

 Check notes for list of commands, will start trying them out next week.

+# Day 5: 2/2

+## Registers

+There are 32 registers, and each region have their special designated usage.
+For example, the first (0th) register is always the constant value 0.

+There are three different formats of instructions, but we will mostly use **R-Types**, but also use **I-Types** for loads and stores.

+### R-Type

+`op, rs, rt, td, sh, funct`

+For example, `ADD $t6, $t7, $t8` means to add `t7` and `t8` and store the result in `t6`.

+There are a ton of different operations, we'll get back to them later in real examples.